City Unscripted

 Osaka Station is a vertical city demonstrating Japanese efficiency.
 The station connects multiple rail lines while housing shopping and dining.

-I like to people watch here during rush hours to understand Japanese social choreography.
+I like to people-watch here during rush hours to understand Japanese social choreography.
 Thousands move through shared spaces with minimal conflict because everyone follows understood rules.

 Shinsekai means "New World," but feels frozen in the 1960s.
-That's intentional—this district has become a living museum of post-war Japan's optimistic period.
+That's intentional; this district has become a living museum of post-war Japan's optimistic period.

 Tsutenkaku Tower dominates the skyline.
-Get a view at the top of the Tsutenkaku Tower: entrance costs 700 yen, and at the top there are sweeping views of the city.
+Get a view at the top of the Tsutenkaku Tower: entrance costs 700 yen, and at the top are sweeping views of the city.

 Shinsekai is said to be the place where kushikatsu was invented as an inexpensive yet filling food.